Script 1027: Tagging Social dimensions targeting and platform

 - A function

-- Data Processing:
+- Data Preparation:

 extract_tags

-function to obtain the targeting and platform tags.
+function to obtain the targeting and platform information. - It then updates the corresponding columns in the

 - Data Cleaning:

-- Output Handling:
+- Output Check:

 Vitals